sjhoeksma/docs4it/_kpi/03-06-investment-by-initiative.md

 ---
-title:  '% of IT Investment by Initiative'
+title:  'IT Investment by Initiative'
 article: kpi
 category: KPI
 tags: